AwesomeParley/BlueyBot/README.md

 ## Features
 ### !guess command
-This is the default command.
-This command can be [changed in the settings](https://github.com/AwesomeParley/BlueyBot/edit/main/README.md#settings).
+"!guess" is the default command which can be [changed in the settings](https://github.com/AwesomeParley/BlueyBot#settings) if you dislike it, or if it conflicts with other commands other bots may have.
+There are currently 2 modes for the !guess command; [Image Mode](https://github.com/AwesomeParley/BlueyBot#image-mode) and [Text Mode](https://github.com/AwesomeParley/BlueyBot#text-mode).
+These modes are [changed in the settings](https://github.com/AwesomeParley/BlueyBot#settings)  as well via the option "Text only".

+Although more modes may be added in future updates, there are no plans or ideas for any currently.
+If you have any ideas for new modes, please [open an issue](https://github.com/AwesomeParley/BlueyBot/issues).
 #### Image Mode
 Allows users to see a screenshot from an episode and guess the episode based on it.
 You have a default of 120 seconds per image to guess what the episode is from; if you fail, you get another image from the same episode to guess.